 Some Wood Furniture Pieces Need More Cleaning Than Others

-Now, of course, if you find furniture that’s been stored in a barn with the chickens, that piece is going to need deeper cleaning, inside and out.
+Now, of course, if you find furniture that’s been stored in a barn with the chickens, that piece will need a deeper cleaning, inside and out.
 You’re going to have to clean the entire piece of furniture.
 It’s totally okay to get the water hose out and drown it.
 I mean, seriously.
 It will not hurt the wood.
 I do it all the time.

-It’s always good to know that it’s really clean before you bring it back into your home and especially before attempting to paint it. .
+It’s always good to know it’s really clean before you bring it back into your home, especially before painting it.
 Some of you may be laughing, but I have actually done this.
 Some of my best antique finds came from an old barn.
 NO SHAME!

 I know what some of you must be thinking.
 “That’s too much work”.
-That’s because I thought the same thing when I first started painting furniture too.
+That’s because I thought the same thing when I first started painting furniture, too.
 Every furniture painter I know will tell you the same thing.
-It’s all about the prep work and you can’t skip this part.
-We all just want you to get it right the first time and not make the mistakes we did.
+It’s all about the prep work, and you can’t skip this part.
+We all just want you to get it right the first time and avoid the mistakes we made.

 Here are some tips that you might find helpful.
 We don’t know what we don’t know.